GiantSteps/house-harmonic-filler/README.md

 We suggest you to use a recent pd-vanilla distribution and download/install the dependencies via the deken plugin (https://github.com/pure-data/deken).
 External objects are always referenced as such in the abstractions, so you don't need to declare anything in advance.

-Furthermore you need the pd-symbolic library (not-yet available via deken): https://github.com/angelfaraldo/pd-symbolic.
+Furthermore you need the pdmus library (not-yet available via deken): https://github.com/angelfaraldo/pdmus.

 !["The graphic interface"](/gui.png?raw=true)